 c.
 Promote Further Knowledge Sharing Beyond the Brand

 The effectiveness of employee advocacy is evident when it goes beyond the internal brand domain to the larger online universe.
-In order for this to happen brands must help employees become more confident in their work, their words, and knowledge base within their industry.
+For this to happen brands must help employees become more confident in their work, their words, and knowledge base within their industry.
 It’s the steady stream of touchpoints that shows results.
 Maintain a constant flow of helpful information to enhance their skill set.
-Rewards and recognitions boosts confidence and a healthy environment for knowledge sharing.
+Employee recognitions boost confidence and a healthy environment for knowledge sharing.
 Even sharing simple things like images of employees from events count as touchpoints.
+Using an employee recognition platform will allow you to create and track recognitions that are designed to bring out the best in your employees.
 Keep a healthy balance of different content to keep pique their interest.
 The more engaged they are the more they will share it further out into the larger internet space.